brandur/sorg/content/nanoglyphs-drafts/016-postgres-13.md

 image_alt = "UC Berkeley, the birthplace of Postgres" image_url = "/assets/images/nanoglyphs/016-postgres-13/uc-berkeley-clock-tower@2x.jpg"
 published_at = 2020-10-18T20:57:23Z
-title = "Postgres 13, Shrunken Indexes, Earth"
+title = "Postgres 13, Shrunken Indexes, Planet Earth"
 +++

 Readers --

 I hope all is well.
 For those who don't recognize it, the photo you're looking at is the clock tower at UC Berkeley, where Postgres was born.
 I took it a few months ago while walking down to the university from its surrounding hills a few weeks ago.
 Now that's one great view.

 This is my third consecutive week of sending _Nanoglyph_.
 It's nothing to brag about, but it's my best ever run by a good margin.
 I've had the stroke of insight that a serious defect in my publication schedule is lack of anything even fuzzily resembling routine.
 I _intend_ to write something down every day, but in practice, get up, mull around aimlessly for an hour with calisthenics, breakfast, and dishes, end up reading miscellaneous internet esoterica, and by the time I'm ready to do anything, it's time to work.
 Evenings are terribly unproductive.
-The aggregate body of literature I produce on any given day amounts to about 5,000 words worth of Slack messages and JIRA comments.
+The unenviable aggregate body of literature I produce on an average day amounts to about 5,000 words worth of Slack messages and JIRA comments.

+---

 With an eye towards fixing it, I started looking around for some inspiration, and found this nice [digest of daily routines](https://jamesclear.com/daily-routines-writers) from well-known authors.
 From Haruki "Man of Iron" Murakami: